 You can help prevent mold from growing in the tub, shower and sink by cleaning these areas regularly.
 When soap residue mixes with water and then sits, it can lead to mold development.
 Keep the tub, shower and sink clean and mold won't be able to grow.

-How to Get Rid of Mold in the Bathroom
+How To Get Rid of Mold in Bathrooms

 The best ways to deal with mold in the bathroom include: